pytorch/executorch/examples/README.md

 The [`xtensa/`](./xtensa) directory hosts a demo that showcases the process of exporting and executing a model on Xtensa Hifi4 DSP.
 You can utilize [this tutorial](../docs/source/build-run-xtensa.md) to guide you in configuring the demo and running it.

-## Demo of ExecuTorch CoreML Backend
+## Demo of ExecuTorch Apple Backend

 You will find demos of [ExecuTorch CoreML Backend](./apple/coreml/) in the [`apple/coreml/`](./apple/coreml) directory.